cacophony-wj/LeS/BODYSLIDE.md

 ### "BodyGen4"

 This is the standard option.
 It makes elves thin and orcs thick among other things.
 Every woman is a bit different.
-If you wish to use this option, download _BodyGen.Output.7z_ from [here](https://github.com/cacophony-wj/BS.for.LeS/releases/tag/0.1.G) and extract it to your _LeS Directory/mods/BodySlide Output/_ folder.
-When finished, it should contain a folder named _meshes_ with about a dozen other folders inside.
-These bodies and armors will look funky without BodyGen enabled.
-Your body will start plain and randomly change all the time unless you edit all your proportions by hand under _3BBB Morphs_.
+If you wish to use this option, select -Zeroed CBBE- from the _Preset_ dropdown before following the instructions in [Running BodySlide](#running-bodyslide).
+Your body will spawn as a standard CBBE body until you edit your proportions by hand under _3BBB Morphs_ and save yourself as a preset.

 ### "3BBB HangEmHigh"

-If you want to use a non-random body based on how thin or thick the game designers meant people to be, download _3BBB.Output.7z_ from [here](https://github.com/cacophony-wj/BS.for.LeS/releases/tag/0.1.B) and **disable _BodyGen4_ in the left pane of MO2**.
-Then extract it to your _LeS Directory/mods/BodySlide Output/_ folder.

-This process is much easier, just adjust "body size" in RaceMenu to change between thin and thick, instead of manually changing several dozen sliders.
+If you want to use a non-random body based on how thin or thick the game designers meant people to be, disable _BodyGen4_ in the left pane of _MO2_.
+If you do not, boobs may be planet sized, among other issues.
+Then select _3BBB HangEmHigh_ from the _Preset_ dropdown before following the instructions in [Running Bodyslide](#running-bodyslide).
+With this option, thinness or thickness will be a function entirely of "body size" in RaceMenu, instead of relying upon several dozen sliders.

-#### Please note: Not all morphs are working at this time.
-Try CBBE morphs if the 3BBB ones don't work.
-Turns out some of my outfits may have issues.
+#### PLEASE NOTE

+Body customization may not be working for some outfits that lack a conversion.
+This will be fixed when I find the time.
+Until then, customize your body while nude by removing your clothing, opening the console with the Tilde ` key, and typing 'showracemenu'.
+If this doesn't work, you did something wrong with BodySlide.

 ### Running BodySlide

-If you want to generate your own bodies, **first of all** you need to disable **_BodyGen4_** in the left pane.

-**Please note, you MUST DISABLE BODYGEN4 for this, otherwise boobs will be the size of planets**

 I have included a couple of _3BBB_ bodies and _many_ _CBBE_ ones, but you can always install your own.